NextFaze/dev-fun/RELEASING.md

 3. Update [Doctoc](#doctoc) (README and Wiki etc.) _before GH Pages as it may affect Wiki object line numbers_
 4. Update [GitHub Pages](#github-pages) _must be done before artifact release for documentation linking_
 5. Build/upload [Artifacts](#artifacts)
+6. Merge/push changes/tags etc. _should be done after artifacts are deployed to ensure README is valid at time of push_

 ## PlantUML